1927 Chicago mayoral election: Aftermath

-Communist leader Arne Swabeck called the election "one of the greatest mud-slinging contests ever managed by the 'celebrated' American political parties," and opined that it demonstrated how labor voters should cease "awarding friends and punishing enemies" of capitalist politicians in the major political parties.
+The New York Times regarded Thompson's victory to be "a blow" to the power of Frank Orren Lowden, as it was anticipated to give Thompson and Deneen control over Cook County's delegates to the 1928 Republican National Convention.
+Thompson had previously unfulfilled ambitions to run on the Republican Party presidential ticket in 1920.
+In the immediate aftermath of his victory, The New York Times observed that, "these ambitions have been fired anew by his success in the Mayoralty election."

 Nobody had expected Robertson to win.
 The Chicago Tribune noted that he had finished a "poor third" and polled "only" 51,209 votes; The Daily Independent of Murphysboro considered him to have finished at a "hopeless third".
 Koop's performance of two votes was picked up by the Associated Press and used by an editorial of the Ottawa Citizen as evidence that the threat of socialism was overblown.

-The New York Times regarded Thompson's victory to be "a blow" to the power of Frank Orren Lowden, as it was anticipated to give Thompson and Deneen control over Cook County's delegates to the 1928 Republican National Convention.

-Thompson, had previously, in 1920, had unfulfilled ambitions to run on the Republican Party presidential ticket (either as the Republican Party's presidential or vice presidential nominee).
-In the immediate aftermath of his victory, The New York Times observed that, "these ambitions have been fired anew by his success in the Mayoralty election."
+Communist leader Arne Swabeck called the election "one of the greatest mud-slinging contests ever managed by the 'celebrated' American political parties," and opined that it demonstrated how labor voters should cease "awarding friends and punishing enemies" of capitalist politicians in the major political parties.

 In his inaugural address, Thompson reiterated his pledge to oust Superintendent McAndrew.
-In August 1927, the Chicago Board of Education, now under Thompson's influence after he appointed a number new members, voted to charge McAndrew with insubordination and unpatriotic “conduct incompatible and inconsistent with, and in direct violation" of his duties, suspending him pending an administrative hearing held by the board.
+In August 1927, the Chicago Board of Education, now under Thompson's influence after he appointed a number new members, voted to charge McAndrew with insubordination and unpatriotic "conduct incompatible and inconsistent with, and in direct violation" of his duties, suspending him pending an administrative hearing held by the board.
 The administrative hearing would last months, and the Chicago Board of Education would find McAndrew guilty.
 The Cook County Superior Court would later void this decision.

 Thompson would lose to Democrat Anton Cermak in the 1931 Chicago mayoral election as his public approval fell victim to continuing crime and the Great Depression.
 Historians generally consider Thompson one of the most unethical mayors in American history, in large part due to his alliance with Capone.
 Dever would serve as the vice president of a bank and died of pancreatic cancer in 1929.
-Robertson was re-elected as the West Park President two days after the election, and died in 1931 of heart disease.
+Robertson was re-elected by the West Park to serve as its president two days after the mayoral election, and died in 1931 of heart disease.
 To date, this is the last mayoral election in Chicago won by a Republican candidate.

+In the 21st century, Thompson and his 1927 campaign have both been analyzed by some modern writers as precursors to the political career of Donald Trump and Trumpism.